junwei-pan/Field_weighted_Factorization_Machines/README.md

 # Yahoo CTR Dataset

-## One Week Dataset(20170524-20170530 for train, 20170531 for test)
+## One Week Dataset(3m)

+20170524-20170530 for train, 20170531 for test, please refer to [CTR_Data_Generation](https://git.corp.yahoo.com/jwpan/CTR_Data_Generation) for more information.

 Training dataset: 3,571,405 samples, 1,556,404 positive and 2,015,001 negative, positive sample has done 0.003 downsampleing.
 34,288 unique features.

 Testing dataset: 7,990,874 samples, 15,759 positive and 7,975,115 negative, total dataset has done 0.1 downsampling.

-## Field and Features:

-15 Fields.

-Number of uniq features for each field, only those features occurs more than 10 times in the training data will be preserved.
+There are totally 15 Fields, and 34,288 unique features(with number of occurence more than 10), following is the number of unique features for each field:

 |Fields|#Uniq Features|
 |---|---|